taybart/code-actions.nvim/README.md

                 command = 'hello world', -- what will show up in the picker -- check whether to show the action, this defaults always show if not provided show = function(ctx)
-                    return ctx.g.happy or ctx.filetype == 'markdown'
+                    -- here we are checking if the global ctx has happy and if we are in a markdown file return ctx.g.happy or ctx.filetype == 'markdown'
                 end,
-                fn = function(action) -- action is passed back to the fn including ctx vim.notify(
+                -- show can also be a table with conditions such as filetype show = { ft = { 'markdown' }} -- only show in markdown files fn = function(action) -- action is passed back to the fn including ctx vim.notify(
                         'from: '.. action.command,